rupl/chrisruppel.com/_posts/travel/2015-02-20-cape-town-table-mountain.md

   bgpos: 0 32%
 - caption: "Although we went very far off the trail, the day ended in success.
 We finished the long day with a beautiful view of Cape Town including <em>Lion's Head</em> mountain and Robben Island."

-summary: We hiked the India Venster on Table Mountain.
-It was an intense, challenging hike because we went off the trail.
+summary: We hiked the India Venster on Table Mountain on our first day in South Africa.
+It was an unintentionally intense hike because we went off the trail.
 ---

 Capetown was the beginning of our trip through South Africa.
 We picked it because Mark had just moved there.
 We wanted to visit him after [his trip](http://tunafish.es) took him from Austin all the way down to Patagonia and back to Durban.